titarenko/xstruct/README.md

 }
 ```

-To query data, simply POST your query formed using format like above as body to root, as result you'll got either `500` with error description or `200` with array of objects of desired structure.
+To query data, simply POST your query formed using format like above as body to root, as result you'll get either `500` with error description or `200` with array of objects of desired structure.

 Live Demo
 ---------